W Wailes Wailes and Strang

 Wrote report: Brighton and Hove, – St John, Carlton Hill (1875-78)

 Robert Wheeler (1827/28-after 1901) was born in Worcester, but the known details of both his training and his personal life contain many gaps.
 By 1851 he was married and living in Graham Street, London and subsequently he moved to Brenchley, Kent, where he became known as ‘Wheeler of Brenchley’.
-The census records him there in 1861 and in that year the practice of Hooker and Wheeler is found also there – this was presumably Wheeler’s practice and Hooker is almost certainly J M Hooker, who was born and later lived in the village, though it is not known how the two met.
-During the 1860s Wheeler’s whereabouts are by no means clear and Hooker’s name disappears from the practice, though Wheeler continues to appear in Kent..
-An architect named Robert Wheeler at 13A Great George Street in 1865-66 (KD/L) could well be the same, particularly if he was still in partnership with Hooker, who is known to have been in London then, though at a different address; if it is the same Wheeler he may have had both a town and a country address.
-If so, this could account for a reference to one Robert Wheeler of Tonbridge who designed a church in Northampton in1868-70, Tonbridge was the nearest town to Brenchley of any size so it may have been given as his address.
-More definitely, in 1871 he was living in Tunbridge Wells described as a widower but continued designing steadily through the 1870s.
-He was back in Brenchley in 1876 (KD/Kent) and may always have kept a presence there.
-In 1881 he was lodging in Tonbridge and a few buildings by him dating from the 1880s are known, but by 1891 he was living in Bloomsbury and had lowered his age by three years.
+The census records him there in 1861 and in that year the practice of Hooker and Wheeler is found also there – this was presumably the practice to which Wheeler belonged and Hooker is almost certainly J M Hooker, who was born and later lived in the village, though it is not known how the two met.
+During the 1860s Wheeler’s whereabouts are by no means clear and Hooker’s name disappears from the practice, though Wheeler continues to appear in Kent.
+An architect named Robert Wheeler at 13A Great George Street in 1865-66 (KD/L) could well be the same, particularly if he was still in partnership with Hooker, who is known to have been in London then, though at a different address; if it is the same Wheeler it would have been quite usual to have had both a town and a country address.
+If so, this could account for a reference to one Robert Wheeler of Tonbridge who designed a church in Northampton in 1868-70; Tonbridge was the nearest town to Brenchley of any size so it may have been given as his address.
+More definitely, in 1871 he was living in Tunbridge Wells described as a widower and continued designing steadily through the 1870s.
+He was back in Brenchley by 1876 (KD/Kent) and may always have kept a presence there.
+In 1881 he was lodging in Tonbridge and a few buildings by him dating from the 1880s are known, but by 1891 he was living in Bloomsbury and had lowered his age on the census form by three years.
 That makes it highly likely that he is the same as the man also born at Worcester who in 1901 was living off his own means as a lodger in Camberwell and whose age is also three years too young for his known date of birth; thereafter he cannot be traced in the records.
-Despite his peripatitic existence, Wheeler had an extensive practice, designing and restoring churches as well as public buildings.
+Despite his peripatetic existence, Wheeler had an extensive practice, designing and restoring churches as well as public buildings.
 A curious fact is that all the works by him that are recorded date from a relatively short period of his life, between 1869 and 1877.

 Restored: Ashington (1871-72); Ewhurst Green (1869); Kingston by Lewes (1874)